OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 ##NonlinearSolvers
-The NonlinearSolvers module does not use any abstract types, but it does place some requirements on the other components of PDESolver.
+The `NonlinearSolvers` module does not define any abstract types, but it does place some requirements on the other components of PDESolver.
-It has two main components: a 4th order Runge-Kutta (RK4) explicit time marching method and a Newton's method.
+`NonlinearSolvers` has two main components: a 4th order Runge-Kutta (RK4) explicit time marching method and a Newton's method.
 The RK4 method can do either pseudo-time stepping for steady problems or real time stepping for unsteady problems.
 Newton's method can solve steady nonlinear problems.